Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 \begin{proof} The lemma above shows in the $C^0$ topology, and along a subsequence in the $C^\infty$ topology.
 We prove there is no need to pass to a subsequence.
 Indeed, if we don't have $C^1$ convergence we can pick a subsequence along which our maps are uniformly far from $f_\infty$ in the $C^1$ norm.
 One can then use the argument above to pass to a subsequence that converges in the $C^\infty$ sense to $S\circ \varphi_\gamma$ for some other rotation $S$. $C^0$ convergence to $R\circ \varphi$ forces $S=R$, which is a contradiction.
 Continuing inductively gives $C^k$ convergence for any $k$.
 The Hopf differential of $f$ then converges to $\textrm{Hopf}(\varphi^\theta)$ as we move into the puncture.
-The result now follows from the computation in Lemma \ref{pole}. \end{proof}

-\textbf{5.2 Uniqueness of harmonic maps.} Let $f_1$ and $f_2$ be two harmonic maps whose Hopf differentials have second order poles and such that the residues have the same complex argument $\nu \in (-\pi,\pi)$.
+The result now follows from the computation in Lemma \ref{pole}. \end{proof} \end{subsection} \begin{subsection}{Uniqueness of harmonic maps} Let $f_1$ and $f_2$ be two harmonic maps whose Hopf differentials have second order poles and such that the residues have the same complex argument $\nu \in (-\pi,\pi)$.

 \begin{lem} There exists an $A_k>0$ such that as $y\to \infty$, the image of $f_k$ remains in an $A_k$-neighbourhood of the geodesic axis of $\rho(\gamma)$. \end{lem}